benvrhyn/PowerBI_Fuel_Optimisation_DMAIC_Project/README.md

 ## Methodology: DMAIC + CRISP-DM Hybrid

-The project integrates the **DMAIC continuous-improvement cycle** with the **six CRISP-DM stages** of data analysis to ensure business understanding, analytical rigor, and sustained process improvement.
+The project integrates the **DMAIC continuous-improvement cycle** with the **six CRISP-DM stages** of data analysis to ensure business understanding and sustained process improvement.

 ---

 ### DEFINE / BUSINESS UNDERSTANDING
 Operations reported a growing cost discrepancy between planned and actual fuel expenditure.
-It was discovered that several drivers were refueling at **unauthorized depots** where the **price per liter** was significantly higher than the company’s preferred network.
+It was discovered that several drivers were refueling at **unauthorized depots** where the **price per liter** was significantly higher than the company’s preferred network of the following fuel depots:

+- The Billabong Pitstop

+- Emu Plains Fuel & Go

+- Wombat Creek Service Centre

+- Coral Sea Marine Fuel

+- Outback Roadhouse 42

 - **Business Impact**
   - Fuel price variance up to **$0.50 per liter**